wyatt-toure/github-and-R-project-guide/resources.md

 ## Overview

 On this page I list software and guides that I find/have found particularly useful for managing programming projects.
 I would be happy to add additional resources people think should be on this list.
+Many of these links are resources I used to help make this page so check out these more detailed resources if something was unclear or you want to learn even more.

+## Git and GitHub

+- [Happy Git and GitHub for the useR](https://happygitwithr.com/index.html) is a comprehensive introductory guide to using Git and GitHub with R, Rstudio, and Rmarkdown
+-[Pro Git](https://git-scm.com/book/en/v2) is a free online book which provides a foundation in Git.

 ## Software documentation